Rhythm Heaven Megamix: Gameplay

 Megamix features a Story Mode in which players try to help a character named Tibby reach Heaven World, his home.
 The mode has players play through stages in a linear format (where they are grouped into Stages of four; one from Rhythm Tengoku, one from Rhythm Heaven, one from Rhythm Heaven Fever, and one new), which is broken up by challenge games, before allowing players to tackle various towers in any order they choose.
-Some older Rhythm Games that returned in Megamix (such as Karate Man, Glee Club, Shoot-'em-up, Figure Fighter and Air Rally), received a prequel version, an easier version which takes the original name and description of each game, and has new graphics and an alternated music (to match the music style of the new rhythm games featured in Megamix), while the actual original Rhythm Games have been labeled as sequels and are given new names.
-An outlier to this is Figure Fighter 3, which is a port of Figure Fighter's sequel from Rhythm Heaven Fever, Figure Fighter 2, not to be confused with Megamix Figure Fighter 2, which is Fever Figure Fighter 1.
+Some older Rhythm Games that returned in Megamix (such as Karate Man, Shoot-'em-up, Micro-Row, and Air Rally), received a prequel version, an easier version which takes the original name and description of each game, and has new graphics and an alternated music (to match the music style of the new rhythm games featured in Megamix), while the original Rhythm Games have been labelled as sequels and are given new names (e.g. Sneaky Spirits from Tengoku is labelled as Sneaky Spirits 2 in Megamix, Glee Club from Heaven is labelled as Glee Club 2 in Megamix, and Figure Fighter 2 from Fever is labelled as Figure Fighter 3 in Megamix).

-Some of the returning games from Tengoku and Heaven (DS) have been added new music and redesigned graphics.
+Some of the returning games from Tengoku and Heaven (DS) have added new music and redesigned graphics.
 Outside of the Story Mode, players can attempt Perfect Campaigns, which require players to clear selected stages without making any mistakes, or take on challenges on the Challenge Train, which can be played with up to four players via Download Play.
 The Challenge Mode in the game also has two WarioWare crossover challenges named as "Wario...
 Where?", which replaces some of the rhythm games' main characters with characters from the WarioWare series.
 This is due to both the WarioWare and Rhythm Heaven franchises being made by the same developers.
 The game also features bonus rhythm games, all of which are from previous titles, and a Figure Fighter Duel challenge that uses the 3DS' StreetPass functionality.